cdapio/cdap/cdap-docs/admin-manual/source/security/authorization.rst

    * - Delete
      - *ADMIN*
    * - List
-     - Only returns those namespaces on which user has at least one of *READ, WRITE, ADMIN,* or *EXECUTE*
+     - Only returns those namespaces on which user has at least one of *READ, WRITE, EXECUTE,* or *ADMIN*
    * - View
-     - At least one of *READ, WRITE, ADMIN,* or *EXECUTE*
+     - At least one of *READ, WRITE, EXECUTE,* or *ADMIN*

 .. _security-authorization-policies-artifacts: